 Anne T. Case & Otis C. Hatton ES’s both had Autocall FA systems Both of these buildings have since been erased (The later one was erased in 2012/3 and the first one was erased in 2016/7.)

 Fred.
 E. Smith, Highland Park, & Pfeiffer ES’s also had Autocall FA systems (The third one is still in use today and still has its original FA system in service) Watch OSFA’s latest video about it) The first one is still standing (although damaged by a small fire); the second one was erased in 2009.
-UPDATE: the first one has now since been demolished due to a load bearing wall collapsing.
+UPDATE: As of November 2023, the the first building was demolished over the summer due to a wall that collapsed. so only one of them still exists.

 Walter J. Innes, Robert G. Hyre, & Paul W. Litchfield middle schools had (The third one had a Standard Electric Time FA system; the other two are unknown).
 The first building is the prototype for the other two; it’s still standing, although renovated in 2008.
 The other two were erased in 2014.